Officers and soldiers of Roon Border Guard Station ( Quang Tri ) help people pull and move fishing boats ashore.

-Before the storm hit, people in the central provinces had worked all night to harvest summer-autumn rice and had tied down their houses and structures to guard against heavy rain and strong winds.
-Localities mobilized the entire political system to participate in responding to natural disasters, especially in the context of implementing a two-tier local government model.
+Before the storm hit, people in the central provinces had worked all night to harvest summer-autumn rice, and had tied down their houses and structures to guard against heavy rain and strong winds.
+Localities had mobilized the entire political system to participate in responding to natural disasters, especially in the context of implementing a two-tier local government model.

 Special, dangerous storm

-Director of the National Center for Hydro-Meteorological Forecasting Mai Van Khiem assessed that storm No. 5 is a very special and dangerous storm, with a wide circulation, moving very quickly, and potentially causing all three types of natural disasters: storm winds; heavy rains; flash floods and landslides.
-The intensity of the storm when it impacts may be equivalent to storm No. 3 (Yagi) last year and even stronger than storm No. 10 (Doksuri) in 2017, which caused severe damage in the Ha Tinh area.
+Director of the National Center for Hydro-Meteorological Forecasting Mai Van Khiem assessed that storm No. 5 is a very special and dangerous storm, with a wide circulation, moving very fast, and potentially causing all three types of natural disasters: storm winds; heavy rain; flash floods and landslides.
+The intensity of the storm when it impacts may be equivalent to storm No. 3 (Yagi) last year and even stronger than storm No. 10 (Doksuri) in 2017, which caused heavy damage in the Ha Tinh area.
 Therefore, localities need to quickly finish bracing, reinforcing structures, harvesting crops and evacuating people before the night of August 24.
 People should not move on the streets when there are strong winds.

 On the afternoon of August 24, Deputy Minister of Agriculture and Environment Nguyen Hoang Hiep inspected and directed the response to storm No. 5 in Thanh Hoa province.
 At the anchorage and storm shelter area of fishermen in Sam Son ward, all boats were brought ashore, and small vehicles were also moved further inland to ensure safety.
 Mr. Hiep requested that Thanh Hoa absolutely must not be subjective, proactively and fully deploy the "four on-site" plan to ensure the safety of people's lives and property.